HSHSpaceX/Water-rocket-simulator/README.md

 ---

-In case of problems with instalation and opening `simulator.py` just google it or use chat GPT.
+In case of problems with instalation and opening `simulator.py` just use google or chat GPT.
+Instalation and opening should be relatively simple on both Windows or Linux.

-# To do:
+## To do:
 1. Find bugs
-2. Comments
-3. Ifs and error managment